LagBot5/Full-Pac-Man-Game/README.md

 # About our Project
 ## Purpose
-The pupose of our project is to use the skills that we learned.
+The pupose of this project is to use our culimated skills with object oriented programming, and to create a full Pacman game.
+We intend to use classes and inheritance for the majority of this project.

+## Dane
+I Goon